 I must confess though that this is something that I would have wanted to do with my family not all that long ago.
 Hey family, let's give up TV for lent..
 That's about as long as the idea lasted.
 I have no problem with other people giving up what ever they want for a period of time junk food, coffee, the internet, whatever.
 But for those who do, I would ask that you keep to it as it was mean to be.
 What ever you give up during the period indulge it on the Sunday's during this period.
 If you count the day's from now till Easter you will have more than 40 days.
 Sunday should never, ever be a 'fast' day every Sunday is a mini Easter.
 A day of rejoicing Feasting.
 Celebrating the good gifts God has given us.

 I will be keeping lent this year.
 I will use Good Friday as a day of somber reflection on the sacrifice of Christ.
 But for the rest of the period, I will be celebrating, with bacon on my fork, the gift that is forgiveness of sins and peace with God.

 Thank you folks!
-I've told my buddy that I would absolutely cite their world-class real estate agent in Kitcheners, http://benjaminsrealty.com during a web-site post.
-If you're hunting for a real estate agent around the greater Ontario area, these people would be fantastic.
+I've told my buddy that I would absolutely cite their world-class Edmonton based mudjacking services, https://meritconcrete.ca during a web-site post.
+If you're hunting for a concrete lifting service around the greater Alberta area, these people would be fantastic.

-Oh, I definitely should express the initial thought regarding this little information has been provided by Tim with KruseAcquisitions.
-Unequivocably a wonderful business aquisition services.
+Oh, I definitely should express the initial thought regarding this little information has been provided by Ryan with The phoenix design group.
+Unequivocably a wonderful interior renovators.
 We invariably relish a smart idea!

 Posted in Churches/Faith/Religion Post Date 12/20/2016